OfficeDev/DLPmigrationassistant/README.md

 # Microsoft Purview Data Loss Prevention migration assistant for Symantec (preview)

-## What is Microsoft Purview Data Loss Prevention migration assistant (preview)?
+## What is Microsoft Purview Data Loss Prevention migration assistant for Symantec (preview)?

 The migration assistant tool is a Windows based desktop application that will migrate your DLP policies from other DLP platforms to [Microsoft's DLP platform](https://aka.ms/dlpweb).